InfiniteEndeavours/Milestone-3-Event-Site/README.md

             - Duplicate Entry for Key 'user_uuid'
     - Resolved - The issue was caused by the database having a default cell value for the uuid.
 When a user was created the first time, the session was not emptied and the uuid was not reset.
 This meant that when a new user was created, the uuid was already in use.
-To resolve this, the uuid was set to be generated on insert.
+To resolve this, I set the UUID to be generated on insert in the Registration route.

 ## Validation